hextremelabs/sms-sender/README.md

 *Kotlin*
 ```
 @Inject
-protected open lateinit var handler: SmsHandler
+private lateinit var handler: SmsHandler

-// Don't care about which provider is actually used.
+// Don't care about which provider is actually used
 handler.sendSms(phone, title, message)
 ```